judering/judering.github.io/live/index.md

 - Silver Kites - Ergodos music trail as part of New Music Dublin, NCH, 23rd September 2018
 - Silver Kites - Note productions - Fumbally Stables - 1st November 2018

+## Amber (2017) - voice, piano and string trio
+- performed as solo voice and piano by myself at the Lighthouse, Valentia, 18th August 2018

 ## Swells and Shoots (2016) for Adele and Martin Johnson - viola and cello.
 - Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, Sep 22nd 2017 as part of Culture Night.
 - Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, June 24th 2017.